Johari Window - Explained

 What is the Johari Window?

-The Johari window refers to a system or model that is primarily used in self-help groups and community settings to help people understand their relationship to and compatibility with others.
+The Johari window, proposed by Luft and Ingham, refers to a system or model that is primarily used in self-help groups and community settings to help people understand their relationship to and compatibility with others.
 The model categorizes descriptive adjectives or characteristics of individuals into four quadrants.

 The process for categorizing descriptors and the various quadrants are discussed below.

 Psychologists Joseph Luft and Harrington Ingham created this system in 1955.
-The the model is called Johari a compbination of the first names of Jo and Harrington.
+The the model is called Johari a combination of the first names of Jo and Harrington.

 In the Johari window, there is a list of adjectives in which the subject picks several words that they think explains their individuality.